Sebastian-Hothaza/Ride42/api/README.md

 ## Usage

 *Note: Usage below indicates server actions on a successful request; server will respond with appropriate status code and JSON in format as outlined below (if appropriate).
-On a bad request, the server will respond with appropriate code and a JSON in the format of `{"msg" : "error_message"}`.
+On a bad request, the server will respond with appropriate code and a JSON in the format of `{ msg : ['error_message', ...] }`.
 All transactions require credentials unless marked as PUBLIC*

 *Note: Dates on back end are stored exclusively in UTC.*